egor7/blog-1/csv/csv.md

 <!-- /TOC -->

 Comma-separated text files (CSV) are the most fundamental format for data processing.
 All programming languages and software that support working with relational data, also provide some level of CSV handling.
 You can persist and process data without installing a database management system.
-It is a lightweight form of storing, processing and sharing data.
+Often you don't need a full-blown DBMS with all its features, like handling transactions and concurrent/remote access, indexing, etc… The lightweight CSV format for storing data allows for easy processing and sharing of the captured information.

 The CSV format predates personal computers and has been one of the most common data exchange formats for almost 50 years.
 CSV files will remain with us in the future.
-Working with this format efficiently is a core requirement of a productive developer, data engineer, DevOps person, etc…
+Working with this format efficiently is a core requirement of a productive developer, data engineer, DevOps person, etc… You may need to filter rows, sort by a column, select existing or derive new columns.
+Perhaps you need to do complex analysis that requires aggregation.

 This article provides a glimpse into the available tools to process CSV files and describes how kdb+ and its query language q raise CSV processing to a new level of performance and simplicity.